Trisophic-Union/Core-Documents/Constitution/Constitution.md

 #### Mediatorium

+#### Elections
 Chosen by election via the Subject Election Principal, it can't consist of more than 5 people.

+##### Powers
+- Review media compliance with conventions
+- Request reports from media delegation
+- Initiate investigations into media misconduct
+- Issue public communications guidelines
+- Any channel or instituion falling under direct union control shall be part of the Mediatorium.
+This Power can be delegated to the Cooperation Office, but ultimately remainds under Mediatorium Control.

+##### Duties
+These Duties are meant to be delegated to the cooperation office

+- Must create reports on internal union operations and politics.
+  - When an item is introduced or passed, the Mediatorium must create a report
+  - This can be delegated to the cooperation office if requried.
+  - Must also keep track of union meetings in the legislative
+    - For clarification its only tracking
+    - The custodium does the enforcing
+- Follow the "Prohibition of war propaganda" rules
+- Any channel or instituion under direct union control must follow the "Prohibition of war propaganda" rules.
+Failure to do so will result in intervention by the custodium.

+##### Rules
+1. Anonimous Actions
+All actions taken by the penicium are anonmimized to avoid deliberate targeting of an individual for financial gain, political gain, and corruption prevention.
+2. Everything must comply with "Prohibition of war propaganda" rules.
+Else, the custodium is allowed to intervene and remove any from office if they are to be violating the rules.

 #### Media Delegation

+Members shall be called "delegators"

 Consists of members that control any portion of media (Union or non-Union controlled)

+##### Elections

+- Delegators are chosen via the Subject Election Principal.
+- The "voters" are those institutions or individuals who hold capital (money) and want to work with the Union
+- The "candidates" are proposed by the same institutions, candidates get to choose what polices they support.

+##### Rules
+1. Follow the "Prohibition of war propaganda" rules to the best of their ability.
+2. Answer to the Mediatorium when required.
+3. Take into account the Mediatorium's Reports,
+4. Register on project CyberFolk (Part of Project Cybersyn) upon completion.
+(To be defined)

 ## Monecative